 Urban Field Speakers Series

-Prefix Institute of Contemporary Art is pleased to present the fourteenth season of the Urban Field Speakers Series.
+Prefix Institute of Contemporary Art is pleased to present the fifteenth season of the Urban Field Speakers Series.
 Programmed by Scott McLeod and Gerald McMaster, this international lecture series brings together an array of global and local participants, including artists, architects, curators, designers and scholars, who offer unique perspectives on the role of art in transforming the experience of the city.
-Moderated by a host of local luminaries, past series have featured presentations by such erudite speakers as Theaster Gates, Lucy Lippard, Chantal Mouffe, Paul Chaat Smith and Rebecca Solnit, among many others.
+Moderated by a host of local luminaries, past series have featured presentations by such erudite speakers as Rosalyn Deutsche, Theaster Gates, Candice Hopkins, Paul Chaat Smith and Rebecca Solnit, among many others.

 The upcoming season includes the following events:

-For the presentation of the Urban Field Speakers Series, Prefix ICA acknowledges the support of its staff, volunteers and patrons.
-Prefix ICA also acknowledges the assistance of the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council with funding from the City of Toronto.
+For the presentation of the Urban Field Speakers Series, Prefix ICA gratefully acknowledges the support of its staff, volunteers and patrons, and the assistance of the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council with funding from the City of Toronto.